ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 ## Remaining Core Problem - Typedefs, ABI, and Macros

-Library functions in a "very vanilla" implementation of a C Standard Library (e.g., simply a sequence of function declarations/definitions of the exact form given in the C Standard) have a strong tie between the name of the function (e.g., `imaxabs`) and the symbol present in the final binary (e.g., `_imaxabs`).
-This symbol is tied to a specific numeric type (e.g., `typedef long long intmax_t`), and upgrading that type breaks old binaries that still call the old symbol (`_imaxabs` being handed a `__int128_t` instead of a `long long` in a world where things are upgraded can result in the wrong registers being used, or worse).
-Thusly, because the Standard Library is bound by these rules and because implementations rely on functions with `typedef`-based types in them to resolve to a very specific symbol, we cannot upgrade any of the `typedef`s (e.g., what `intmax_t` is) or change anything about the functions (e.g., change `imaxabs`'s declaration in any way non-inconsequential way).
+Library functions in a "very vanilla" implementation of a C Standard Library (e.g., simply a sequence of function declarations/definitions of the exact form given in the C Standard) have a strong tie between the name of the function (e.g., `imaxabs`) and the symbol present in the final, compiled binary (e.g., `_imaxabs`).
+This symbol is tied to a specific numeric type (e.g., `typedef long long intmax_t`), which creates a strong relationship between the way the function is called (register usage, etc.) and more.
+Upgrading that type breaks old binaries that still call the old symbol; for example, `_imaxabs` being handed a `__int128_t` instead of a `long long` as an old application anticipates can result in the wrong registers being used, or worse.
+Thusly, because the Standard Library is bound by these rules and because implementations rely on functions with `typedef`-based types in them to resolve to a very specific symbol, we cannot upgrade any of the `typedef`s (e.g., what `intmax_t` is) or change anything about the functions (e.g., change `imaxabs`'s declaration in any way consequential fashion).

-Furthermore, macros cannot be used to "smooth" over the "real function call" because §7.1.4 specifically states that a user of the standard library has the right to deploy macro-suppressing techniques (e.g., `(imaxabs)(24)`) to call a library function (unless the call is designed to be a macro).
+Furthermore, macros cannot be used to "smooth" over the "real function call" because §7.1.4 specifically states that a user of the standard library has the right to deploy macro-suppressing techniques (e.g., `(imaxabs)(24)`) to call a library function (unless the call is designated to be a macro).
 This also includes preventing their existence as a whole with `#undef imaxabs`: every call after that `#undef` directive to `imaxabs(...)` must work and compile according to the Standard.
 While this guarantees users that they can always get a function pointer or a "real function name" from a given C Standard library function name, it also refuses implementations the ability to provide backwards compatibility shims using the only Standards-applicable tool in C++.